strongloop/strongloop.com2/_posts/2019-05-03-april-milestone.md

 To support multiple authentication strategies in the revised [authentication system](https://github.com/strongloop/loopback-next/blob/master/packages/authentication/docs/authentication-system.md) in `@loopback/authentication` that we started last month, we introduced:

-- an authentication strategy interface that contributed authentication strategies must implement.
+- An authentication strategy interface that contributed authentication strategies must implement.
-- an authentication strategy extension point to which contributed authentication strategies must register themselves as an extension.
+- An authentication strategy extension point to which contributed authentication strategies must register themselves as an extension.
-- documentation demonstrating how a contributed authentication strategy implements the authentication strategy interface and registers itself as an extension of the extension point.
+- Documentation demonstrating how a contributed authentication strategy implements the authentication strategy interface and registers itself as an extension of the extension point.
-- documentation demonstrating how a custom sequence is defined to introduce the authentication action,.
+- Documentation demonstrating how a custom sequence is defined to introduce the authentication action,.
-- documentation demonstrating how the authentication action calls the authentication strategy provider to resolve a strategy by name.
+- Documentation demonstrating how the authentication action calls the authentication strategy provider to resolve a strategy by name.
-- documentation demonstrating how a controller method is decorated with the `@authenticate('strategy_name')` decorator to define an endpoint the requires authentication.
+- Documentation demonstrating how a controller method is decorated with the `@authenticate('strategy_name')` decorator to define an endpoint the requires authentication.

 ## Node.js 12